-If an over-the-counter product (ex. diaper cream, sunscreen, moisturizing skin lotion, lip balm, insect repellant, hand sanitizer) is administered to the wrong child: Staff must create an incident report, notify the Supervisor, inform the parents as soon as possible and monitor that child for adverse effects.
-If adverse symptoms are evident upon erroneous administration of an over-the-counter product, staff must call local Emergency Medical Services.
+If an over-the-counter product (ex. diaper cream, sunscreen, moisturizing skin lotion, lip balm, insect repellant, hand sanitizer) is used for the wrong child: Staff should create an incident report, notify the Supervisor, inform the parents as soon as possible and monitor that child for adverse effects.
+If adverse symptoms are evident, staff should call local Emergency Medical Services and create an illness report